DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-02-12-user-needs-and-user-tasks.md

 {{ appUserNeed({
   description: "As an ITT placement school,
-  I need to be able to submit claims on behalf of other schools within our trust, so that any costs due to time taken out for mentor training is covered.”
+  I need to be able to submit claims on behalf of other schools within our trust, so that any costs due to time taken out for mentor training is covered."
 }) }}

 {{ appUserNeed({
-  description: " As an ITT provider, we need schools to understand the benefits of mentoring, so that their staff are encouraged to become a mentor and take part in the training we provide.”
+  description: "As an ITT provider, we need schools to understand the benefits of mentoring, so that their staff are encouraged to become a mentor and take part in the training we provide."
 }) }}

 ## User tasks